-This post will help you understand how herniated discs happen in car accidents, how to protect your rights, and what compensation might be available under New Jersey law.
+This post will help you understand how herniated discs happen after car accidents, how to protect your rights, and what compensation might be available under New Jersey law.

 What Is a Herniated Disc?